Why am I not able to connect to pypi.python.org?

-PyPI is undergoing changes and the PyPI administrators have announced that by April 30th, the current URL will be deprecated, and the PyPI public repository will only be available at http://pypi.org In addition, the internal structure the PyPI index is changing.
+PyPI underwent changes and the PyPI administrators announced that by April 30th, the current URL would be deprecated, and the PyPI public repository would only be available at http://pypi.org.

 These are breaking changes.
-If you are using Artifactory remote PyPI repositories that proxy the PyPI index at its current URL of http://pypi.python.org, from April 30, 2018, you will no longer be able to resolve PyPI packages from these remote repositories.
+If you are using Artifactory remote PyPI repositories which proxies the PyPI index at its current URL of http://pypi.python.org, you will no longer be able to resolve PyPI packages from these remote repositories.

-To align with the changes introduced to PyPi, on April 18, we released Artifctory patch versions 5.8.9, Artifactory 5.9.5 and Artifactory 5.10.3, that support the new PyPI repository at its new URL and with its new structure.
+To align with the changes introduced by PyPi on April 18, we released Artifactory patch versions 5.8.9, 5.9.5 and 5.10.3, which supports the new PyPI repository at its new URL and with its new structure.

-For details about these patches, please refer to the JFrog Artifactory Release Notes.
+For more details regarding the latest relevant patches, please refer to our Release Notes.

-You can download these patch versions from JFrog Bintray.
+You may download these patches from JFrog Bintray.

-Upgrade Artifactory to the patch corresponding to your current version.
+Upgrade Artifactory to the latest patch corresponding to your current version.